Damir94/100-Days-Of-Devops/day-21/README.md

 specifically requesting the establishment of a Git repository.
 Follow the instructions below to create the Git repository on the Storage server in the Stratos DC:

+ - a.
+Utilize yum to install the git package on the Storage Server.
+ - b.
+Create a bare repository named /opt/news.git (ensure exact name usage).

 ## Steps & Implementation

 1. Install Git on the Storage Server